State Regulations in Florida

 It is legal to buy or sell a vehicle without a registration.
 However, the seller must sign over the title to the buyer, and the buyer must take the appropriate steps to transfer the title into his or her name (see Registration & Titling).

 Again, exercise caution when purchasing a used vehicle from a dealer or an individual.
-Look over the HSMV's useful packet of information if you're planning to purchase a used vehicle.
+Look over the HSMV's useful page of information if you're planning to purchase a used vehicle.